Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/3 - Advanced Data Display/1 - Collection Views/README.md

 # Collection Views

-Now that I'm familiar with displaying data in lists using UITableView, what about other layouts?
-That's where UICollectionView comes in.
-Collection views allow organizing content in a simple scrollable grid or in more complex custom layouts to fit the style and needs of my application.

-I don't need to look far to find examples of collection views in iOS.
-The design of the iOS home screen, with its grids of app icons and folders, is an example of what can be achieved with collection views.

 In this lesson, I learned how to organize data in a grid using the basic building blocks for collection views and a simple compositional layout.
-In an upcoming lesson, I'll learn to create more complex custom layouts for well-organized and appealing apps.

 ## What I Learned

+- Identify apps or components within apps that may have been implemented with a collection view
-- When to use collection views.
+- Describe proper use cases for displaying data in collection views
-- How to provide data to a collection view.
+- Provide data to a collection view
-- How to create a prototype collection view cell in Interface Builder.
+- Create prototype cells in Interface Builder
+- Use a basic compositional layout
+- Describe when to use simple or complex compositional layouts

 ## Vocabulary
 - `collection view`: A UI component that organizes and displays content in a grid.